ghoulmann/rpi-thermometer/README.md

 To Do
 -----
+*Comment for others
+*Add citeography
+*values argument: function got lost in revision shuffle.
+It should dump current settings.
 *Configure logrotate
 *Install sqlite db and log data to sqlite for better versatility and web integration.
-*change license based on student decision and as requested *change copyright (waiting for admin advisement)
+Needed for progress in webdev *change license based on student decision and as requested *change copyright (waiting for admin advisement)